swestastic/PiConsult/README.md

 **Missing Photo**

-Place the 4x buttons in the supplied slots and connect the wires on the back
+Place the 4x buttons in the supplied slots and connect the wires on the back.
+Each button should have 1 pin connected to ground, and then the other pins are wired as follows:

+Mode → GPIO 26

+Select → GPIO 16

+Up → GPIO 23

+Down → GPIO 17

 **Missing Photo**